-I confirm that no instances of material irregularity, impropriety or funding noncompliance have been discovered to date.
+I confirm that no instances of material irregularity, impropriety, funding non-compliance, or non-compliance with the framework of authorities have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to ESFA.

-Dr Sam Parrett, CBE Accounting officer 8 December 2022
+Dr Sam Parrett, CBE

+Accounting officer 11 December 2023

-Statement of the chair of governors
+Statement of the Chair of Governors

-On behalf of the corporation, I confirm that the accounting officer has discussed their statement of regularity, propriety and compliance with the board and that I am content that it is materially accurate.
+On behalf of the Corporation, I confirm that the accounting officer has discussed their statement of regularity, propriety and compliance with the board and that I am content that it is materially accurate.

-David Eastgate Chair of governors 8 December 2022
+David Eastgate Chair of governors